API Reference¶

 call_tool async ¶

-Call a tool on the connected server.
+Call a tool on the connected server, forwarding client credentials.

 Parameters: